 - a.
-Revise a solvent cleaning machine configuration, operating method, and/or a solvent to comply with the rule provisions; - b.
-Replace the solvent used in solvent cleaning with a lower ROC content solvent; - c.
-Modify existing solvent cleaning techniques to be consistent with the new requirement (i.e., use sanctioned devices and methods); - d.
-Implement recordkeeping for the first time; or - e.
-Modify their existing recordkeeping procedures (e.g., it is to be performed on a monthly basis, additional data is to be maintained).
+Revise a solvent cleaning machine configuration, operating method, and/or use a substitute solvent; - b.
+Replace the solvent used in solvent cleaning with a lower ROC-content solvent; - c.
+Follow new or improved solvent handling techniques per the general operating requirements section of the rule (Section D); - d.
+Modify existing solvent cleaning techniques to be consistent with the new requirements (i.e., use sanctioned devices and methods); - e.
+Implement recordkeeping for the first time; and/or - f.
+Modify their existing recordkeeping procedures (e.g., perform monthly recordkeeping, maintain additional data, perform daily recordkeeping when claiming the "aerosol product" exemption).